3urobeat/steam-comment-service-bot/docs/wiki/contributing.md

 If you've got a feature request instead, you can choose the "Feature request" template.

 If you have any questions, please open a [Q&A discussion](https://github.com/3urobeat/steam-comment-service-bot/discussions/new?category=q-a) instead!

 &nbsp;

+<a id="dev-docs"></a>

+## Developer Documentation
+You might already be familiar with the user documentation/wiki (this directory).
+The docs directory however also holds the developer documentation, which contains more detailed information, including the generated JsDocs for every module.
+Please check it out and use it as a reference while working on the project.
+[Link](../dev#readme)

+&nbsp;